 Back to UI

 I’ve always thought Doppi should be a very personal app.
 Your music collection can be a very intimate part of who you are, and it can define your state of mind at any given moment.
 So whenever you see Doppi, you should be able to see yourself reflected in it, both through album art and through the UI.
-So in 2.2, I built a system to apply a color theme to the entire app based on the struct/static variable approach that I began building in 1.0, a simple protocol that defines one method (‘themeDidChange’), NSNotifications, and two methods on AppDelegate that traverse the entire UIViewController and UIView hierarchy sending that one message to every class that conforms to the ‘Themeable’ protocol when the theme changes.
+So in 2.2, I built a system to apply a color theme to the entire app using some tools I picked up along the way: the struct/static variable approach that I began building in 1.0, a simple protocol that defines one method (‘themeDidChange’), NSNotifications, and two methods on AppDelegate that traverse the entire UIViewController and UIView hierarchy sending that one message to every class that conforms to the ‘Themeable’ protocol when the theme changes.

-The user can choose between 5 options of highlight (tint) color and between light and dark mode.
-This, plus some other playback and navigation options, surfaced the need for a settings screen.
-I wanted this screen to pretty much build itself, because otherwise, maintaining it would eventually become a big pain you-know-where.
-So I built classes for every type of supported preference, simplified ways to read and write user defaults, a standard way to represent the preference list and its groups, and a UITableView that could interpret it all, and voilà: Doppi now has Preferences.
+The user can choose between 5 options of highlight color, and between light and dark mode.
+This, plus some other playback and navigation preferences, surfaced the need for a settings screen.
+I wanted this screen to be super easy to maintain, so I built classes for every type of supported preference, simplified ways to read and write user defaults, and wrote a standardized way to represent the entire list and its groups, plus a UITableView that could interpret it all, and voilà: Doppi now has Preferences.

 Here’s a big spoiler: I eventually want to make an iPad version.
-The Now Playing view needs to reconfigure itself properly for the big screen.
-Also, this was the first view that I built for Doppi, and I had learned a lot in the meantime.
-The view was originally built completely without the use of Interface Builder or Auto Layout, and each and every button, label, and slider on it was created, configured, and laid out manually and programmatically in a single 1000-line UIView subclass (!!!).
-So I blew it up, redesigned it in Sketch, and rebuilt it from the ground up using components.
+The Now Playing screen needs to be able to rearrange itself properly for the tablet.
+This was the first screen that I had built for Doppi, and the entire layout was done completely without the use of Interface Builder or Auto Layout—each and every button, label, and slider was created, configured, and laid out manually and programmatically in a single 1000-line UIView subclass (!!!).
+I had learned a lot since then, so I blew that up, redesigned it in Sketch with modularity in mind, and rebuilt it from the ground up using components.
 Each component groups together functional sections of the view into manageable blocks that can be easily repositioned.
 They have very lightweight implementations and their layout is described in a .xib file.
-Everything is composed together in a parent view with a .xib that manages the overall structure (and can potentially adapt for different size classes), while the action methods are piped up through composed delegation from their particular classes to the Now Playing view controller.
+Everything is composed together in a nib-based parent view that manages the overall structure (and can potentially adapt for different size classes), while the action methods are piped up through composed delegation from their particular classes to the corresponding view controller.

 A brain transplant